First Aid An Aid in Time Can Save a Life

 Dec 26, 2019

 The Department of Accident and Emergency Care at Manipal Hospitals treats everything from life-threatening crises like heart attacks and strokes to the likes of cuts and fractures with the same care.
 Available 24x7, ED treats infants, children, adolescents and adults in the need of all kinds of medical emergency.

-The emergency department at Manipal Hospitals has a team of multidisciplinary doctors, nurses trained in critical care and emergency, and specialists who are available around the clock.
-Once the patient is admitted, a triage of nurses examines and allot a zone to the patient depending on the severity of the condition.
-Patients with life-threatening and time-critical conditions like heart attack, stroke and major accidents are immediately attended by a doctor and managed in a separate dedicated zone called the Resuscitation Bay.
+The emergency department at Manipal Hospital has a team of multidisciplinary doctors, nurses trained in critical care and emergency, and specialists who are available around the clock.
+Once the patient is admitted, a triage of nurses examines and allows a zone to the patient depending on the severity of the condition.
+Patients with life-threatening and time-critical conditions like heart attack, stroke, and major accidents are immediately attended to by a doctor and managed in a separate dedicated zone called the Resuscitation Bay.
 The patient is directly shifted to this bay without any delay where a team of expert doctors and nurses immediately assess and start interventions to stabilize the patient.
 Using state-of-the-art diagnostic equipment, Manipal Hospitals is quickly able to scan the body for internal injuries and start the right course of treatment for better care and recovery.

 Airway management is critical to the practice of emergency medicine.
 It is an essential skill when caring for severely injured or ill patients.
 RSI or rapid sequence intubation is one of the most used means of intubating the trachea for airway management.

 A collapsed lung can pose a severe danger to a patient, in addition to pain and distress.
 A quick and effective emergency procedure known as needle aspiration allows a doctor to remove air from the chest cavity, reducing the pressure on the collapsed lung and allowing it to function normally.
 In some cases, a more advanced procedure known as Percutaneous…